 This device is made of the highest quality materials.
 It is very innovative.

 I will tell you how efficient it is in this review.
 I will describe the performance tests, volume, and power consumption.
-All the tests were done personally by me.
+I did all the tests personally.

 Installation and Setup